CitroenGames/doom3script-hightlighter/README.md

-This is a great start for your guide!
-To make it more user-friendly and polished, you can expand it slightly and structure it better.
-Here's a revised version:

----

 # **Doom 3 Script Highlighter**

 This Visual Studio Code extension provides syntax highlighting and basic auto-completion for Doom 3 scripts (`.script` files).
 Follow the steps below to install and use it.